Business Development Manager Salary

 Popular Skills for Business Development Manager

-Business Development Managers report using a large range of skills on the job.
-Most notably, facility with Technical Sales, Strategic Sales, and Strategic Planning are correlated to pay that is significantly above average, leading to increases of 27 percent, 13 percent, and 7 percent, respectively.
-At the other end of the pay range are skills like Microsoft Excel, Marketing Management, and Microsoft Office.
-Most people skilled in Customer Relationship Management are similarly competent in Account Management and Strategic Planning.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Technical Sales, Strategic Sales, and Strategic Planning are correlated to pay that is significantly above average, leading to increases of 27 percent, 14 percent, and 9 percent, respectively.
+Skills that pay less than market rate include Marketing Management, Microsoft Excel, and Microsoft Office.
+Most people experienced in Customer Relationship Management also know Account Management and Strategic Planning.

 Pay by Experience Level for Business Development Manager